Azure-Samples/azure-databricks-mlops-mlflow/README.md

 This template with samples that provides the following features:

-- A way to run Python based MlOps without using [MLflow Project](https://mlflow.org/docs/latest/projects.html#), but still using [MLflow](https://docs.microsoft.com/en-us/azure/databricks/applications/mlflow/) for managing the end-to-end machine learning lifecycle.
+- A way to run Python based MLOps without using [MLflow Project](https://mlflow.org/docs/latest/projects.html#), but still using [MLflow](https://docs.microsoft.com/en-us/azure/databricks/applications/mlflow/) for managing the end-to-end machine learning lifecycle.
 - Sample of machine learning source code structure along with Unit Test cases
 - Sample of MLOps code structure along with Unit Test cases
 - Demo setup to try on users subscription